n3rdopolis/rebeccablackos/README.txt

   Xwayland is also included, which allows X applications to run.

-  There are also other Wayland Desktop environments that are usable: Liri, Enlightenment, and Gnome Shell Wayland, Kwin, Wayfire, and Sway, aside from the default Weston Desktop shell.
+  There are also other Wayland Desktop environments that are usable: Enlightenment, and Gnome Shell Wayland, Kwin, Wayfire, and Sway, aside from the default
+  Weston Desktop shell.

   This distribution is fan made.
 Yes.
 I am a fan of Rebecca Black.